Giardia infection (giardiasis)

 Treatments and drugs

-Children and adults who have giardia infection but no symptoms usually don't need treatment unless they're likely to spread the parasites.
+Children and adults who have giardia infection without symptoms usually don't need treatment unless they're likely to spread the parasites.
 Many people who do have problems often get better on their own in a few weeks.

 When signs and symptoms are severe or the infection persists, doctors usually treat giardiasis with medications such as: